Privacy Policy - Bounce Teachers

 All our data is stored in a dedicated server accessible via SSL, There is a Watchguard M400 firewall with Treat Detections enabled.
 We have backups done 3 times daily.
 All Our data are held in secure Tier-4 data centres.
 We have elevated permissions in-place with access rights monitored and controlled.

-Only employees who need the information to perform a specific job (for example, consultants, our accounts clerk or a marketing assistant) are granted access to your information.
+Only employees who need the information to perform a specific job (for example, consultants, compliance admin, our accounts clerk or a marketing assistant) are granted access to your information.

 The Company uses all reasonable efforts to safeguard your personal information.
-However, you should be aware that the use of email/ the Internet is not entirely secure and for this reason, the Company cannot guarantee the security or integrity of any personal information which is transferred from you or to you via email/ the Internet.
+However, you should be aware that the use of email/ the Internet/social media messaging platforms is not entirely secure and for this reason, the Company cannot guarantee the security or integrity of any personal information which is transferred from you or to you via email/ the Internet/ social media messaging platforms.

 If you share a device with others, we recommend that you do not select the “remember my details” function when that option is offered.
-If you have any questions about the security at our website, you can email Stavros Nicolaou at admin@bounceteachers.com.
+If you have any questions about the security at our website, you can email compliance@bounceteachers.com.

 • Changes to this privacy statement